rogadev/capstone/DEVLOG.md

 - Fixed issue with Vercel preview deployment environment variables.

+- Fixed a number of issues with the lucia-prisma branch causing preview deployment to fail.

+- Expanded the `Key` model in Prisma to account for social auth as well as email/password login.
+HOWEVER, this was all for not.
+I realized that I had already borrowed this idea when I first started setting up Prisma, only I've named it `Account`.
+So the `Key` model was removed.

+- Major overhaul going through pages and components with old auth types and functions built in.
+Now using Lucia auth for all auth-related functions.

+- Re-worked a temporary "register" page.
+Also working on a login page which will later become part of the home page - this is purely for testing.

+- Started adding protected routes to a `(protected)` folder.
+Later we will use `hooks.sever.ts` to validate the route and redirect to login if not authenticated.

 ### Feb 19

 - Forked the repo for a lucia/prisma integration test.